This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Speaking of hostels, common areas are also a great place to meet people as a solo traveller.
 I’ve had more success in my dorm rooms.
 But when I’ve been sitting in common areas, I’ve seen a lot of people chatting and going off to explore together.
 Hostel common areas are also great places to meet people to travel with as well if that’s what you’re looking for.

 Don’t underestimate the power of Facebook.
 I’m not a frequent user, but I like to think of it as an address book of sorts.
 In Glasgow, I had to sign in to the hostel’s WiFi through Facebook.
 This led to a comment from a girl in Edinburgh, who my family hosted way back in high school when her school was on a hockey trip.
 We ended up catching up for afternoon tea in Edinburgh.

 When I first moved to Vancouver, I stayed in a dorm at Samesun for too long.
 But this is where I met Angela from London.
 We became Facebook friends and met up when I was in London for dinner on Brick Lane, which was close to my hostel.
 During my time randomly working at the German Christmas Market in Vancouver, I became Facebook friends with my Czech and German coworkers.
 I then met up with my Czech friends in Prague.

-Although I didn’t meet up with anyone from Instagram on my most recent trip, I have met people through the app since being back in Melbourne, so I thought I’d include this suggestion.
-Because I’m obviously travel obsessed, I follow a lot of travel bloggers, as well as travel-related Instagram accounts and hashtags (like my beloved #teamkaptainkenny).
+Although I didn’t meet up with anyone from Instagram on my most recent trip, I have met people through the app since being back in Melbourne.
+So I thought I’d include this suggestion.
+Because I’m obviously travel obsessed, I follow a lot of travel bloggers.
+I also follow travel-related Instagram accounts and hashtags (like my beloved #teamkaptainkenny).
 Why not reach out to someone you follow if you’re in their city?
 The worst thing they can do is say no.